AdobeDocs/campaign-web.en/help/v8/email/create-email.md

     >[!NOTE]
     >
-    >Audiences available in the list originate either from your Campaign V8 instance or from Adobe Experience Platform if the Destination / Sources inegration has been implemented on your instance.
+    >Audiences available in the list originate either from your Campaign V8 instance or from Adobe Experience Platform if the Destination / Sources integration has been implemented on your instance.

 1. Once your audience has been selected, you can edit its rule if necessary.